Zigurat-blockchain-masters/blockchain-core/docs/Architectural Decision Records/adr-001-roman.md

 It is essential to conduct thorough testing and security audits of the blockchain implementation to ensure its stability and security.
 The choice of language does not affect the rigorous testing and security practices that we will adhere to during the development process.

-For detailed descriptions of Rust and C++ as alternative languages, please refer to the sections on "Consideration of Alternative Languages" in the project documentation.
+For detailed descriptions of Rust, C++, Kotlin, and Golang as alternative languages, please refer to the sections on "Consideration of Alternative Languages" in the project documentation.